 - Brightspot’s content management system makes it easy to publish to any channel.
 It includes out-of-the-box support for mobile, OTT video, podcasts, Facebook, Apple News and AMP.

 - Permissions and workflows make defining ownership and status of various tasks more efficient in the content management system.

-- Brightspot Content Business Platform is secure and future-proofed for success.
+- Brightspot CMS is secure and future-proofed for success.
 We offer a publisher-informed CMS that’s intuitive and built with you in mind.
 High-volume content is our specialty.